 harness children's natural learning strengths and interests in a format that is appealing and easy for

 Q: What are some strategies to get parents onside and playing with their children at

-Q: Can I use AGO as my main course material in class?
+Q: Can I use AGO Q&A as my main course material in class?

-A: There is enough picture vocabulary and grammar on a deck of AGO cards to fill a years worth of English
+In other words, there is enough picture vocabulary and grammar on a deck of AGO Q&A cards to fill a years worth of English

 lessons, but that's not to say students should just play AGO all lesson.
 It's all about balance,